 The E2 level is intended for facilities in the early stages of EMS implementation.
 This is for facilities that are either in the process of implementing their EMS or have fully implemented their EMS but have not yet completed a yearly cycle of the EMS.
 Once a facility has completed one full cycle of their EMS, the facility may apply for E3 status.
 The E3 level also requires the facility to have a pollution prevention program and to have demonstrated environmental performance.
 The E4 level is for those facilities with a fully implemented EMS that has been audited and verified by a third party.
 E4 facilities must have a commitment to continuous and sustainable environmental progress as well as a program for community involvement.

-Upon completion of the EMS, it is Longwood University's goal to achive E3 status.
+Upon completion of the EMS, it is Longwood University's goal to achieve E3 status.